rohitlode/NeuralNetworks/README.md

 # NeuralNetworks
-Applied Multi-Class classifier using Neural Networks Forward Propagation on MNIST Dataset.
+Applied Multi-Class classifier using Neural Networks (Forward and Backward Propagation) on MNIST Dataset.